bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 ```sql
 SELECT MAX(A) FROM table1 GROUP BY B
 ```
-`GROUP BY` statements also referring to columns by alias or column number:
+`#!sql GROUP BY` statements also referring to columns by alias or column number:
 ```sql
 SELECT MAX(A), B - 1 as val FROM table1 GROUP BY val